The images in this post are from the Petite Camargue; all from the same lake and the same hide.

 This is another image that I'm not completely happy with.
 I love the image as a whole, the composition and the colours are great, but the light was very low and there is a bit too much noise.

-You'll recognise this Heron from one of the first three images.
+You may recognise this Heron from one of the first three images.
 It was caught a moment later as it glided further over the lake with no other birds around.
 I like the near complete circle from the Heron in flight and the reflection below.
 I chose to go with Black and White as the contrast suited the structure of the feathers.

 The first ray of sun light, clam water, low ISO, fast shutter speed, and with a little help from post processing, I was able to catch this high contrast image.
 I love the effect of the Egret bathed in golden light, with a slight hint of a reflection in the water.